hamishgibbs/rust_python_quadkey/README.md

 # rust_python_quadkey

-A simple library to connect Python to a Rust library and benchmark Rust vs. Python performance for a simple trigonometric calculation.
+A simple example of connecting Python to a Rust library and benchmarking Rust vs. Python performance for a simple trigonometric calculation.

 **To Build the Rust Library:**